Zbigniew (duke of Poland): Blinding and death

 Bolesław III was excommunicated by Archbishop Martin I, whom remained as strong a supporter of Zbigniew as ever.
 The crime committed against Zbigniew launched a political crisis in the Piast monarchy, and caused public outrage.
 The sources don't provide information on whether Bolesław III was indeed excluded from the community of the Church.

 Bolesław III then probably decided to make a public penance as a result of the negative public response to Zbigniew's blinding.
 His aim was to rebuild his weakened authority and gain the favor of the supporters of his brother.
 According to Gallus Anonymous, Bolesław III, after his repentance, asked and received Zbigniew's forgiveness.

 Little is known of the death of Zbigniew.
 K. Jasiński, in the pages of his publication Rodowód pierwszych Piastów, advocated an immediate death after the blinding, like S. Kętrzyński, but didn't exclude the opposite view.
 J. Bieniak assumed, however, that Zbigniew's death came after 1114.
 An interesting reference contained in an obituary from the Benedictine monastery in Lubin recorded the death on 8 July 1113 of a monk from Tyniec Abbey called "Brother Zbigniew".
 This obituary helped historians form a hypothesis that this was Bolesław III's brother.
 The place of burial is recorded as the Benedictine monastery of Tyniec.

+The Chronicle of the Greater Poland alleges that Zbigniew married and had children, however most historians treat this claim with skepticism.